Jon-GSC/SEM_segmentation/README.md

 ### Dataset:

-* Because size of dataset is too large (about 500M), the full dataset are not provide herein, you can contact following contact for dataset.
+* Because size of dataset is too large (about 500M), the full dataset are not provide herein, you can send email to following contact for dataset.

 ### Hardware used: